 Length of Contract

-The room and board contract for the residence halls is for one academic year, or the remaining portion thereof.
-The length of contract for University Apartments is from August 1 to May 31, or the remaining portion thereof.
-If the student does not register for the second semester, and completes a “Notification of Housing Contract Cancellation” on or before December 1, the contract may be terminated as of the end of the first semester.
-If the notice is not received by the Residence Life by December 1, the $100 housing deposit will be forfeited.
+The room and board contract is for one academic year, or the remaining portion thereof.
+The length of contract for University Apartments is from August 1 to Spring Graduation Day, or the remaining portion thereof.
+If the student does not register for the second semester, and completes a “Notification of Housing Contract Cancellation” on or before December 1/June 1, the contract may be terminated as of the end of the semester.
+If the notice is not received by the Residence Life by December 1/June 1, the $100 housing reservation fee will be forfeited.

-All students are required to purchase a meal plan when contracting for housing in the university residence halls (excluding University Terrace and the Apartment Village).
+All students are required to purchase a meal plan when contracting for housing in the university residence halls (excluding junior and seniors in Apartment Communities).
 The board privileges provided are available only to students who have purchased a meal plan and may not be sold, loaned, assigned or given away.
-Meals are provided by Butler Dining Services.
+Meals are provided by Butler Dining.

-To change a meal plan, contact the Residence Life office, Atherton Union, room 303.
-Meal plans may only be changed within the first 2 weeks after classes have started of each semester.
+To change a meal plan, click here.
+Meal plans may only be changed within the first 7 days after classes have started of each semester.

-Students with special dietary needs should see the food service director.
+Students with special dietary needs should contact the Executive Director of Student Living and Learning.